devcontainers/spec/docs/specs/devcontainer-features.md

     "id": "myFeature",
     "version": "1.0.0",
     "dependsOn": {
-        "ghcr.io/second:1": {
+        "foo:1": {
             "flag": true
         },
-        "features.azurecr.io/third:1": {},
-        "features.azurecr.io/fourth:1.2.3": {},
+        "bar:1.2.3": {},
-        "features.azurecr.io/fifth@sha256:a4cdc44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855" {},
+        "baz@sha256:a4cdc44298fc1c149afbf4c8996fb92427ae41e4649b934ca495991b7852b855" {},
     }
 }
 ```

-In the snippet above, `myfeature` MUST be installed after `second`, `third`, `fourth`, and `fifth`.
+In the snippet above, `myfeature` MUST be installed after `foo`, `bar`, and `baz`.
 If the Features provided via the `dependsOn` property declare their own dependencies, those must also be satisfied before the Feature is installed.

 #### The `installsAfter` Property

 The `installsAfter` property indicates a "soft dependency" that influences the installation order of Features that are already queued to be installed.
 The effective behavior of this property is the same as `dependsOn`, with the following differences:

-- `installsAfter` is **not** recursive.
+- `installsAfter` is **not** evaluated recursively.
-- `installsAfter` only influences the installation order of Features that are **already set to be installed** after (1)resolving the dependency tree or (2) indicated by the user's `devcontainer.json`.
-If a Feature is not indicated in either (1) or (2), it may be ignored.
+- `installsAfter` only influences the installation order of Features that are **already set to be installed**.
+Any Feature not set to be installed after (1) resolving the `dependsOn` dependency tree or (2) indicated by the user's `devcontainer.json` should not be added to the installation list.
 - The Feature indicated by `installsAfter` can **not** provide options, nor are they able to be pinned to a specific version tag or digest.
+Resolution to the canonical name should still be performed (eg: If the Feature has been [renamed](#steps-to-rename-a-feature)).

 ```
 {